Azure/azure-sdk-for-python/sdk/template/azure-template/README.md

 This package has been tested with Python 2.7, 3.5, 3.6, 3.7 amd 3.8

-For a more complete set of Azure libraries, see the https://aka.ms/azsdk/python/all
+For a more complete set of Azure libraries, see https://aka.ms/azsdk/python/all

 # Getting started